 The Sea Otter Pokémon

 Hello, I'm Nichole.
-I'm 22, female, Australian, suffering autism/social issues and proud member
+A twenty-something, female, Australian, suffering autism/social issues and proud member

 of this forum since 2011.
 Been a childhood fan of Pokemon since I was only 7, and I picked up

 my first Pokemon game when I was 11.
 Pretty much have played every game since then.

 Joined PC in March 2011.
 Became a Community Supporter in October 2012, started off initially as